 NO!
 The Code gives personal knowledge special treatment.
+Section 702(a):

 "... the testimony of a witness concerning a particular matter is inadmissible unless he has personal knowledge of the matter.
 Against the objection of a party, such personal knowledge must be shown BEFORE the witness may testify concerning the matter."